Menominee Indian Reservation: Geography

 The Menominee Indian Reservation technically consists of both a 360.8 sqmi Indian reservation in Menominee County, Wisconsin and an adjacent 1.96 sqmi plot of off-reservation trust land encompassing Middle Village in the town of Red Springs, in Shawano County, Wisconsin.
 These areas are governed as a single unit for most purposes.
 According to the U.S. Census Bureau, the combined reservation and off-reservation trust land have a total area of 362.8 sqmi, of which 355.5 sqmi is land and 7.3 sqmi is water.
 The Menominee have no off-reservation trust land except that which is directly contiguous with the reservation.

 The reservation is mostly conterminous with Menominee County, Wisconsin.
 Within the county, there are numerous small pockets of territory that are not considered to be part of the reservation.
 These pockets amount to 1.14 percent of the county's area; the reservation takes up about 98.86 percent of the county's area.
 The largest of these pockets is in the western part of the community of Keshena.

 The non-reservation parts of the county are more densely populated than the reservation, with 1,223 (28.7%) of the county's 4,255 total population, as opposed to the reservation's 3,032 (71.3%) population in the 2020 census.
 The most populous communities are Legend Lake and Keshena.
 The Menominee operate a number of gambling facilities.
 Most of the reservation land is heavily forested.

 Communities

 Education

 The Menominee founded the College of the Menominee Nation, a tribal college, in 1993.
 It was accredited in 1998.
 The main campus is in Keshena.

 Language

 Both English as well as the Menominee language, part of the Algonquian language family, are used.

-Jurisdiction
+History and jurisdiction

 The Menominee Reservation is the only reservation in Wisconsin that is not subject to state jurisdiction under Public Law 280.
 This means that the Menominee Nation or the federal government generally holds legal jurisdiction over tribal members for crimes and civil disputes that occur within the reservation boundaries.
-However, the state still maintains jurisdiction over crimes on the reservation when neither the perpetrator nor the victim is a tribal member.
+The state still maintains jurisdiction over crimes on the reservation when neither the perpetrator nor the victim is a tribal member.

+Federal recognition of the Menominee tribe was terminated by the United States Congress in 1961.
+The Menominee Indian Reservation was reestablished in 1973.